orbitmines/archive/projects/_indefinite_future_projects/INDEFINITE Project - Education (2027+?).md

 @Daniel and I were discussing some related topic, and this came up.
 So I'm moving it into the SEMF discord.

 The topic being what would education look like if we had more radical systems for them?
-Generally: How do you improve learning capability massively/interactively.
+Generally: **How do you improve learning capability massively/interactively beyond rote learning?**

 People who know me know I love to talk about a possible future where